olegkleiman/crib/session13/react/readme.md

 Classic React component was expressed with [JS classes](https://github.com/olegkleiman/crib/blob/master/session10/classes/readme.md) but for the last two years React team was working hard to make it possible to make functional components that are regular JS functions a first-class citizen in React realm.

+## Functional components
+When JSX sees the code like